Now Accepting Applications for Spring 2020

 Teaching Our First-Generation Students - 2 Weeks

-First-gen students anywhere need to learn about the expectations and implicit rules of being in college.
-First-gen students may not exclusively belong to any racial, ethnic, or socioeconomic group—but LatinX first-generation students are a force here at Cal State LA—and challenge us in ways especially beneficial to teaching practice.
+First-generation students anywhere need to learn about the expectations and implicit rules of being in college.
+First-gen students may not exclusively belong to any racial, ethnic, or socioeconomic group (most first-gen students are white)—but LatinX first-generation students are a force here at Cal State LA.
+Almost 70% of our students are first-generation.
+Who are these vibrant students and what do they contribute to our campus experience?
+How do we become a student-ready campus?

 Teaching Our Student Veterans - 2 Weeks